onetep-devel/documentation/keywords.rst

 Replacement VDW parameters (atomic number, c6coeff, radzero, neff)

 This option allows the user to specify parameters for elements and functionals for which values are not given.
-The atom-dependent variables C6_i (used to calculate C6_ij),R0_i (related to the atomic vdW radius of an atom i), and n_eff (used in the calculation of C6_ij for all damping functions excluding the D2 correction of Grimme) are modified using the :ref:`vdw-params` block.
+The atom-dependent variables C6_i (used to calculate C6_ij),R0_i (related to the atomic vdW radius of an atom i), and n_eff (used in the calculation of C6_ij for all damping functions excluding the D2 correction of Grimme) are modified using the :ref:`vdw-params` block.
 This override block applies the parameter changes to atoms by their atomic number (nzatom).

 .. note::
    :collapsible: closed